nvnklk/bag-of-words/BagOfWords/README.md

 	-retainCompoundWords	  Retain compound terms (eg.camel cased) in the model -methodChunking 		  Create BOW model per method, default is per class -ignoreComments		  	  Ignore comments in source files
-	-considerCopyright		  Consider terms from copyright notice in source files
+	-considerCopyright		  Consider terms from copyright notice in source files -noStemming				  Do not do stemming of terms

 Extending
 ---------